4d/docs/docs/Concepts/dt_blob.md

 **Examples:**
 ```4d
-  ` Declare a variable of type BLOB
+  ` Declare a variable of type Blob
-var $anyBlobVar: Blob
+var $myBlobVar: Blob
-  ` The blob is passed as parameter to a 4D command
+  ` Pass the blob as parameter to a 4D command
- SET BLOB SIZE($anyBlobVar;1024*1024)
+ SET BLOB SIZE($myBlobVar;1024*1024)
-  ` The blob is passed as parameter to an external routine
+  ` Pass the blob as parameter to an external routine
- $errCode:=Do Something With This BLOB($anyBlobVar)
+ $errCode:=Do Something With This blob($myBlobVar)
-  ` The blob is passed as a parameter to a method that returns a blob
+  ` Pass the blob as a parameter to a method that returns a blob
  var $retrieveBlob: Blob
- retrieveBlob:=Fill_Blob($anyBlobVar)
+ retrieveBlob:=Fill_Blob($myBlobVar)
-  ` A pointer to the blob is passed as parameter to a user method
+  ` Pass a pointer to the blob as a parameter to your own method,
- COMPUTE BLOB(->$anyBlobVar)
+ COMPUTE BLOB(->$myBlobVar)
 ```
 **Note for Plug-in developers:** A BLOB parameter is declared as “&O” (the letter “O”, not the digit “0”).

-However, no operator can be applied to BLOBs.
+You cannot use operators on blobs.

 ### Modifying a blob

-To modify a blob, you need to use a scalar blob.
+Unlike blob objects, scalar blobs can be altered.
+You can modify the contents of a scalar blob.
 For example:

 ```4d
 var $myBlob : Blob